 Furthermore, individualization can lead to over-adapting environments to meet the individual needs, as seen with current trends in personalization (like with AI applications).
 This approach, taken to the extreme, could potentially hinder collective growth and limit people’s ability to learn and adapt to various contexts.
 If the environment is always tailored to fit individual needs, humans may lose the crucial skill of adapting to different situations, and to display the effort to develop the adaptation skill, a vital ability for thriving in the world, for adaptation does not rise passively in living organisms.
 Even genetically driven adaptations are to be included in modified behavior.
 Therefore, we need a balanced approach that considers the socio-environmental constraints (achieving performance?) but also biological constraints (learning through self-driven effort), and a balance that maintains a general standard of equality while still allowing room for differences and (neuro)diversity.
 Achieving this balance is no simple task.

-In short, we need a holistic approach to understanding people as complex beings, each with a unique personality, history, with unique beliefs and desires.
+In short, we need a holistic approach to understand people as complex beings, each with a unique personality, history, with unique beliefs and desires.
 Such complexity cannot be known through simple categories or labels.
 While learner categories can offer helpful insights into a person’s way of functioning in a specific period, they cannot grasp all the potentialities of individuals.
 Nothing is set in stone, humans evolve, change and can express new potentialities to learn.
 Moreover, categories can lead to uniformization, while, for instance, there is no single way for conditions like ADHD or Dyslexia (and others) to manifest in individuals.

 [2] Morais, LH., Schreiber, HL, Mazmanian SK (2020).
 The gut microbiota-brain axis in behavior and brain disorders.
 Nat Rev Microbiol.
 2021 Apr;19(4):241-255. doi: 10.1038/s41579-020-00460-0.
 Epub 2020 Oct 22.